 The chance that a given day will be muggy in Alturas is essentially constant during May, remaining around 0% throughout.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Alturas is essentially constant during May, remaining within 0.2 miles per hour of 4.6 miles per hour over the course of the month.
+The average hourly wind speed in Alturas is gradually decreasing during May, decreasing from 8.8 miles per hour to 8.2 miles per hour over the course of the month.

 Average Wind Speed in May

 Wind Direction in May

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.